saif8804/devTinder/homework.md

 - install a postman
 - make a test api call in your workspace
 - Write logic to handle GET, POST, PATCH, PUT, DELETE API calls and test them on postman
+- explore routing and use  of  ?, + , (),  * in the routes
+- explore regex /a/ , /.*fly$/

+  -Multiple Route Handlers - play with the code -next()
+  -next function and errors along with res.send() -Read about middleware & how expressjs handle behind the scene -Differnce between app.use and app.all
+  -write  a dummy  auth middleware for admin
+  -write a dummy auth middleware for all user route except user/login

+  -create a userSchema
+  -creare a post/signup API to to add data to database -Push some documents using API calls from postman

+  -JS objet vs JSON diffrence
+  - add the express.json() middleware to your app -make your signup API dynamic to recieve data from the enduser